Michael Marsicano: Awards

+Distinguished Alumni Award from Duke University and was inducted into the Order of the Long Leaf Pine, North Carolina’s highest civilian honor.

 Personal

 Michael is married to Leslie Marsicano, the Director of the Preyer Scholars Program at Queens University of Charlotte.
 They have three children.
-On March 5th, 2023, one of his children, Jamie, was arrested at the site of a music festival connected to the Stop Cop City campaign.Jamie and 22 others were charged with domestic terrorism.
-The charges came amid growing police repression of the protest campaign.
+On March 5, 2023, one of his children, Jamie, was arrested at the site of a music festival connected to the Stop Cop City campaign.